bdub-1/Absenteeism-Project/README.md

 This project consisted of three segments.
 1) Preprocess CSV data in python using pandas library.

+2) Read bottom for disclaimer
-2) - Use predictive model -
+- Use predictive model
-a) implement machine learning module to obtain output of predicted values.
+-implement machine learning module to obtain output of predicted values.
-b) import data into MySQL workbench.
+-import data into MySQL workbench.

 3) Vizualize data in tableau